 It's impossible to imagine life without a computer nowadays.
 From work to entertainment, these machines have become an integral part of our daily lives.
 But did you know there are various types of computers, each designed for specific tasks and purposes?

-While the term computer can apply to virtually any device that has a microprocessor in it, most people think of a computer as a device that receives input from the user through a mouse or keyboard, processes it in some fashion and displays the result on a screen.
-The hardware and software within computers have evolved at a circuit-snapping pace in the past few decades — the bulky desk-crushing machines from the early '80s look nothing like the featherweight touchscreen tablets of today.
+While the term "computer" can apply to virtually any device that has a microprocessor, most people envision a device that receives input through a mouse or keyboard, processes it and displays the result on a screen.
+The hardware and software within computers have evolved at a circuit-snapping pace in the past few decades — the bulky, desk-crushing machines from the early '80s look nothing like the featherweight touchscreen tablets or laptop computers of today.

 There are a lot of terms used to describe different types computers.
 Most of these words imply the size, expected use or capability of the computer.
 Let's get started with the most obvious one.